rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 The compiler guarantees that all edge cases are covered, something difficult to achieve with hand-made unit tests.
 Another advantage of the compiler static analysis is that it is extremely fast and can provide the exact location of errors.[^elm-review]

-[^elm-review]: To push the static analysis further, there are other tools that can be used, like [Elm-Review](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/).
+[^elm-review]: To push the static analysis further, other tools can be used, like [Elm-Review](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/).

 ![John Carmack on Elm Errors](./images/john-carmack-on-errors.png) _John Carmack's comment about the Elm error messages._